franzholz/agency/Documentation/Administration/TypoScript/Constants.rst

 ..  confval:: allowedUserGroups
     :name: allowed-user-groups
     :type: string
-    :Default: 0 (false)

-    Allow selection of multiple usergroups.
-If set, the user may select to adhere to multiple user groups.
+    Comma separated list of user groups to be selectable.
+If 'ALL', then all groups are allowed.

     ..  note::
-        See also constants **allowUserGroupSelection** and **allowUserGroupUpdate**.
+        See also constant **allowUserGroupSelection**.